Advocacy in Action: Protect Federal Funding for the Arts

 Federal support for arts and culture is changing quickly, and we need a strong, united response.
 Many organizations are actively engaged in advocacy, working to shape policy and secure funding to preserve and support the arts, history, and culture here in the heartland.

 One of the best ways to make a big impact is by building strong relationships.
-Mid-America Arts Alliance works with many partners and advocates to help keep arts and culture a top priority in federal funding.
+Mid-America Arts Alliance (M-AAA) works with many partners and advocates to help keep arts and culture a top priority in federal funding.

 New Data on the Impact of the Arts